 - Human Resources and Payroll

-Within these chapters, we discuss a range of different topics that affect does business in China, including investment models, intellectual property considerations, key taxes applicable for foreign companies, and various types of employment contracts.
+Within these chapters, we discuss a range of different topics that affect doing business in China, including investment models, intellectual property considerations, key taxes applicable for foreign companies, and various types of employment contracts.
 In addition, we examine how a foreign entity can convert its representative office (RO) into a wholly foreign-owned enterprise (WFOE), and discuss how to legally terminate an employee in China.

 Asia Briefing Ltd. is a subsidiary of Dezan Shira & Associates.
 Dezan Shira is a specialist foreign direct investment practice, providing corporate establishment, business advisory, tax advisory and compliance, accounting, payroll, due diligence and financial review services to multinationals investing in China, Hong Kong, India, Vietnam, Singapore and the rest of ASEAN.
 For further information, please email firstname.lastname@example.org or visit www.dezshira.com.

 Stay up to date with the latest business and investment trends in Asia by subscribing to our complimentary update service featuring news, commentary and regulatory insight.

 Selling, Sourcing and E-Commerce in China 2016 (First Edition)